 Barry welcomed the guest speakers and gave a short history of FTiC.

-5.2 Councillor Steve O'Connell, Deputy Leader of Croydon Council and Cabinet Lead for Safety and Cohesion the new Equality and Cohesion Unit and the plans to launch a themed partnership focusing on equality and cohesion.
+5.2 Councillor Steve O'Connell, Deputy Leader of Croydon Council and Cabinet Lead for Safety and Cohesion

 Cllr O'Connell reaffirmed his and the Council's commitment to supporting inter-faith activity in the borough.